 Check you're set to send and receive iMessages by going to Settings > Messages and checking that iMessage is turned on.

-If iMessage is switched on and there is no message about activation, check that your phone is set up correctly to receive iMessages: go to Settings > Messages again and check the addresses and mobile number you have listed in Send & Receive.
+Check your phone is set up correctly to receive iMessages: Go to Settings > Messages and check the addresses and mobile number you have listed in Send & Receive.

-Also check there is a tick beside your phone number in the Start New Conversations From section if you're using an iPhone.
+Also check there is a tick beside your phone number in the Start New Conversations From section if you are using an iPhone.

-As in all good troubleshooting articles one essential piece of advice is to turn it off and on again.
-You could start off by double-pressing the Home button and swiping up on the Messages app, before relaunching it.
+As with all good troubleshooting articles one essential piece of advice is to turn it off and on again.
+You could start off by restarting the Messages app by double pressing the Home button and swiping up on the app before relaunching Messages.
 If the app was hanging this may well fix the problem.

-If things still aren't working you could reboot iMessage by going to Settings > Messages and turning off iMessage, then turn off your iPhone by pressing and holding the on/off switch, slide to power off, and then wait for your iPhone to start up again.
-Once you've rebooted, return to Settings > Messages and turn iMessages back on.
+If things still aren’t working you could reboot iMessage by going to Settings > Messages and turning off iMessage, then turn off your iPhone by pressing the on/off switch, Slide to power off, and then wait for your iPhone to start up again.
+Once you have rebooted, return to Settings > Messages and turn iMessages back on.

 Sign out of your Apple ID and then sign in again.
 You can do this from Settings > Messages then tap on Send & Receive and at the top of the page tap on your Apple ID and choose Sign Out.
-Then sign in again and see if this has fixed the problem.
+Then sign in again and see if that fixed it.

-While you're here, you can also change your settings so that you send low-res images, which take up less space.
-Go to Settings > Messages and toggle Low-Quality Image Mode on.
-(It's the last option, right at the bottom of the page.)
+While you are here, you can also change your settings so that you send low res images.
+Go to Settings > Messages and toggle Low-Quality Image Mode On.

 If your software isn't up to date there may be a bug stopping it from working properly.
 To check if an updated version of iOS is available (and download and install it if so), go to Settings > General > Software Update.